-Extra point added: 20/1/20: try not to rent those bikes that have super loud mufflers.
-There are a number of bike rental companies that offer these types of trail bikes or custom bikes that make an absolutely terrible sound.
-This is really common in areas like Canggu, Legian and Seminyak where young impressionable kids want to rent the loudest bike possible.
-It’s deafening and just adds to the noise pollution.
-No one likes them ( especially the locals ) and you just look like a complete idiot.
-Avoid these loud bikes and Bali will be a quieter and much better place for everyone!
+Extra point added: 20/1/20: try not to rent those bikes with loud mufflers.
+Several bike rental companies offer these types of trail bikes or custom bikes that make terrible sounds.
+This is common in areas like Canggu, Legian and Seminyak, where young impressionable kids want to rent the loudest bike possible.
+It’s deafening and adds to the noise pollution.
+No one likes them ( especially the locals ), and you look like a complete idiot.
+Avoid these loud bikes, and Bali will be a quieter and much better place for everyone!

-Extra point added 24/2/21: it’s OK to fill up you’re scooter at local vendors selling petrol.
+Extra point added 24/2/21: it’s OK to fill up your scooter at local petrol vendors.
 They are everywhere and usually outside local shops or Warungs.
-It will cost a bit extra than filling up at a petrol station such as Pertamina but it’s much easier as they are all over the island.
-Plus you helping locals earn a few extra Rupiah.
+It will cost more than filling up at a petrol station such as Pertamina, but it’s much easier as they are all over the island.
+Plus, you are helping locals earn a few extra Rupiah.

-If you renting a villa through us at Bali Villa Escapes and want a motorbike waiting for you at the villa when you arrive, we can easily arrange this for you.
-Please speak to your reservation manager who will be more than happy to get this organised for you so when you arrive it has a full tank of petrol ready for you to start exploring the area around the villa.
+If you are renting a villa through us at Bali Villa Escapes and want a motorbike waiting for you at the villa when you arrive, we can easily arrange this for you.
+Please speak to your reservation manager, who will be more than happy to organise this for you so that when you arrive, it has a full tank of petrol ready for you to start exploring the area around the villa.

-Even better some villas have their own scooters available for guests to use, so ask about that as well.
-If you need a surfboard rack on the scooter let us know as well in advance.
+Even better, some villas have scooters for guests to use, so ask about that.
+If you need a surfboard rack on the scooter, let us know in advance.